Eaternity/eaternity-website/_posts/foodprint/0000-01-01-vita-score.md

     		<h3>Publications</h3>
     		<ol>
-    		<li>Dive deeper in the science! ➔ Links to the following documents</li>
     		<li>Results of the Health Footprint Project ➔ booklet long version</li>
     		<li>Full documentation of the Vita Score ➔ vita score document</li>
     		<li>Healthy eating guidelines ➔ eating guidelines for the vita score</li>